nivlab/nivturk/docs/basic-usage/development.md

 - [Niv lab](https://github.com/nivlab/jspsych-demos/blob/main/tasks/consent/niv.html) (default consent form in NivTurk)
 - [Daw lab](https://github.com/nivlab/jspsych-demos/blob/main/tasks/consent/daw.html)

-#### Niv lab researchers
-{: .no_toc }

-Please note that before running an experiment, you may need to make several changes to the consent form:
+<b>Niv lab researchers</b><br>Please note that before running an experiment, you may need to make several changes to the consent form:

 - You will need to update the text at [line 42](https://github.com/nivlab/jspsych-demos/blob/main/tasks/consent/niv.html#L42) to reflect the duration of your experiment (note: the red font is only there to remind you to change this portion of the consent form).
 - You may need to comment out [lines 57-69](https://github.com/nivlab/jspsych-demos/blob/main/tasks/consent/niv.html#L57) if you are not using psychiatric symptom questionnaires.

-#### Daw lab researchers
-{: .no_toc }

-Please note that before running an experiment, you may need to make several changes to the consent form:
+<b>Daw lab researchers</b><br>Please note that before running an experiment, you may need to make several changes to the consent form:

 - You will need to update the text at [line 53](https://github.com/nivlab/jspsych-demos/blob/main/tasks/consent/daw.html#L53) and [line 77](https://github.com/nivlab/jspsych-demos/blob/main/tasks/consent/daw.html#L77) to reflect the duration of your experiment.
 - Please consult the latest version of the online behavioral experiments IRB for guidelines on paying participants.

+### Mental health resources

+For any Niv or Daw lab experiment involving psychiatric symptom measures, we requiring by the IRB to include the following [page](https://github.com/nivlab/jspsych-demos/blob/main/tasks/self-report/jspsych-mental-health-alert.js) of mental health resources.